top of page

 • Students are encouraged to speak to their school principal for more information regarding their school's nomination and selection process.

-• Each school may only nominate one student per year.
-If more than one student is nominated from a school, none of those students will be considered for the program.
+• If more than one student is nominated from a school, none of those students will be considered for the program.

-• Each high school may nominate a student.
-So if a school district has multiple high schools, each high school in the district may nominate a student.
+• If a school district has multiple high schools, each high school in the district may nominate a student.

 • While each school is free to create and utilize whatever fair, appropriate nomination process they feel is most suitable, we suggest that each principal: